Georg Friedrich Nicolai: Biography

 In 1917, a Court-martial accused Nicolai to have violated a press law.
 The manuscript of Die Biologie des Krieges was smuggled to Switzerland; an unauthorized edition was published.
 His book (a pleading for a stable enduring peace between the nations) promptly became known in many European countries.
 The Oberste Heeresleitung (then the de facto government of Germany) started another lawsuit against him.
 Nicolai successfully organized a military plane and fled to Switzerland.

 On 25 December 1918 he returned to Berlin.
-In 1920, he tried to lecture to again at the Charité, but rowdish nationalistic students hindered him.
+In 1920, he tried to lecture to again at the Charité, but rowdy nationalistic students hindered him.

-In 1922 he emigrated to South America where he worked and taught in Argentina, Physiology Department, School of Medicine, University of Cordoba and later Chile.
+In 1922 he emigrated to South America where he worked and taught in Argentina: the Physiology Department, School of Medicine, University of Cordoba, and later Chile.

 In the 1930s he wrote Das Natzenbuch (A Natural History of National Socialist Movement and of Nationalism in General), in which he denounced nationalism as "one of the greatest, possibly greatest danger to the further development of the human race".

 He died on 8 October 1964 in Santiago de Chile.